Alluxio/alluxio/docs/en/Getting-Started.md

 Congratulations!
 You installed Alluxio locally and used Alluxio to accelerate access to data!

 ## Stopping Alluxio
-Now that you have installed and run Alluxio locally, and ran a few simple examples, you can stop Alluxio with the following command:
+Now that you have installed and ran Alluxio locally, and ran a few simple examples, you can stop Alluxio with the following command:

 ```bash